diggledoot/agstash/README.md

 - **Apply**: Restore the `AGENTS.md` from the global stash back to your project.
 - **Clean**: Remove the local `AGENTS.md`.

+## Requirements

+`agstash` requires a project root to be detected.
+It identifies the project root by looking for a `.git` directory or `.gitignore` file, starting from the current directory and walking up the directory tree.
+If no project root is found, commands that require it (`stash`, `apply`) will fail with an error.

 ## Installation

 ```bash